Saissaken/convex-challenge/README.md

 ### 2. Daily Token Claim
 - Logged-in users can **claim 100 tokens per day** (once per day).
 - Tokens are used for betting.
+- Use a ledger-like system for token transactions and aggregate the result to calculate the current balance.
+  - Table with incoming and outgoing transactions
+  - Try [Convex aggregate component](https://www.convex.dev/components/aggregate) for calculating the balance, per user.

 ### 3. Create Battles
 - A user can create a public battle: